Zetmas/CourseProject/README.md

 ```
 Go to path /CourseProject/frontend/extension/src.

 **Note:** The extension is based on React.js.
-You need to ensure you have the latest node.js, npm, and Recat.js installed to build it.
+You need to ensure you have the latest node.js, npm installed to build it.

 ```
+# Install the packages
+npm install
 # Build the extension:
 npm run build
 ```